-The COVID-19 Recovery Fund provides grants to organizations addressing the enduring impact of the pandemic on the economic, physical and mental health of the Asian and Pacific Islander (API) community.
-In partnership with The James Irvine Foundation, we have raised $1.3M supporting organizations across the state with $300k to nonprofits in Southern California through our partner Asian Pacific Community Fund and $1M distributed to the Bay Area nonprofits listed below who are doing extraordinary work to serve our most vulnerable.
+The COVID-19 Recovery Fund provided grants to organizations addressing the enduring impact of the pandemic on the economic, physical and mental health of the Asian and Pacific Islander (API) community.
+In partnership with The James Irvine Foundation, we raised $1.3M supporting organizations across the state with $300k to nonprofits in Southern California through our partner Asian Pacific Community Fund and $1M distributed to the Bay Area nonprofits listed below who are doing extraordinary work to serve our most vulnerable.

 GRANTEE PROJECTS & PROGRAMS

 AACI — Multilingual phone based and technology program for isolated seniors to increase social connection and to improve mental health.